o-ran-sc/nonrtric/docs/overview.rst

 - Implemented as a Java Spring Boot application.
 - Wiki: `A1 Policy Management Service in ONAP <https://wiki.onap.org/pages/viewpage.action?pageId=84672221>`_ .
+- Repo: *nonrtric/plt/a1policymanagementservice*.
+- Documentation at the :doc:`A1 Policy Management Service documentation site <a1policymanagementservice:index>`.

 A1/SDNC Controller & A1 Adapter (Controller plugin)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~